Virtue, Moir win ice dance for 3rd career Olympic gold medal

 They sure made it a memorable one.

-After watching their training partners Gabriella Papadakis and Guillaume Cizeron break the world record with a flawless free skate, Virtue and Moir took the ice one last time with a dazzling, dramatic interpretation of ”Moulin Rouge.”
-Every movement was synchronized, every element raw and emotional, and the only question left at the end was whether it would be enough.
+After training partners Gabriella Papadakis and Guillaume Cizeron broke the world record with a flawless free skate, Virtue and Moir took the ice one last time with a dazzling, dramatic interpretation of ”Moulin Rouge.”
+Every movement was synchronized, every element raw and emotional, the only question left inside Gangneung Ice Arena was whether it would be enough.

-They wound up with a personal-best 122.40 points for a record 206.07 total, pushing them past their French rivals’ score of 205.28 and making them the most decorated figure skaters in Olympic history.
+The score: a personal-best 122.40 points, and a record 206.07 total, pushing them past their French rivals’ score of 205.28 and making them the most decorated figure skaters in Olympic history.

+”We didn’t know we had won, that’s for sure,” Moir said with a laugh. ”We really committed to our training because we knew we’d have to be better than we’ve ever been.”

 It was the second gold medal of the Pyeongchang Games for Virtue and Moir, who were instrumental in helping Canada win the team event .
-It was also their third gold overall after winning their home Olympics in Vancouver in 2010, and their fifth medal overall after two silvers at the Sochi Games four years ago.
+It was also their third gold overall after winning their home Olympics in Vancouver in 2010, and their fifth total medal after two silvers at the 2014 Sochi Games.

-They retired for two years after that disappointment, content with their place in history, only to decide a couple years ago to make one more run at Olympic glory.
+They briefly retired after that disappointment, seemingly content with their place in history, only to decide a couple years ago to make one more run at Olympic glory.

+”They’re a once-in-a-generation talent,” said Patrice Lauzon, who along with his wife, Marie-France Dubreuil, coaches the Canadians and French at their school in Montreal.

-American siblings Maia and Alex Shibutani won the bronze medal with a near-flawless free skate that totaled 192.59 points, edging teammates Madison Hubbell and Zachary Donohue by just under five points.
+American siblings Maia and Alex Shibutani won the bronze medal with a near-flawless free skate to ”Paradise” by Coldplay.
+Their total of 192.59 points made up the two-hundredths of a point they trailed teammates Madison Hubbell and Zachary Donohue, leaving them fourth.

+”It was amazing to finally have that Olympic moment,” Alex Shibutani said. ”We didn’t really think about results.
+If we did the best we could, we were going to be satisfied.”

+The third American team, Madison Chock and Evan Bates, also was within sight of the podium after the short dance.
+But a rare and stunning fall entering their combination spin was enough to damage an otherwise beautiful performance to ”Imagine” that still drew an emotional applause.

-Vitue and Moir have been the standard bearers for the better part of a decade, the longest-tenured ice dance team in Canadian history.
-They carried the Maple Leaf flag into the opening ceremony, and their rock-inspired Latin short dance broke their own world record the previous day.
+Virtue and Moir have been the standard bearers for the better part of a decade, the longest-tenured ice dance team in Canadian history.
+They carried the Maple Leaf flag into the opening ceremony, and their rock-inspired Latin short dance Monday broke their own world record.

 Papadakis and Cizeron were the new rivals on the scene, bringing a fresh, contemporary style that had won the judges over.
 They upset the Canadians at the Grand Prix Final in December, then set the world record with their elegant, mesmerizing performance at last month’s European championships.